storj/docs/Explorer-Release-Setup-Instructions.md

 ```bash
 $ docker logs -t storagenode
 ```

+- Note: If you are using Synology you must add "sudo" in front of commands.

 *If you need help setting up your storage node, sign up for our [community chat](https://community.storj.io/home) and ask for assistance in the #storagenode channel.
 Provide your logs and stacktrace when requested by the community leader attending your issue.*